bensonchoyintuitas/ambo_sim/README.md

 - [x] Separate event logs by class

 # Stage 2 Patients have associated FHIR resources
-- [-] Switch approach and use Synthea as a seed for each patient
+- [x] Switch approach and use Synthea as a seed for each patient
-- [ ] If an ambulance is wiating with patient - they cannot leave

-# Stage 3
 - [-] Find a better LLM for generating FHIR resources such as condition based on the seed patient from synthea
 - [ ] Train a custom LLM for generating FHIR resources correctly to a defined template
+- [ ] Speed things up (maybe pregen into CSVs and load from there)

+# Stage 3
+- [ ] If an ambulance is wiating with patient - they cannot leave
 - [ ] Reflect more accurate patient flow (see [fhir_process.md](fhir_process.md))
 - [ ] Have patient-centric view of flow events (filterable)
 - [ ] Ambulances cannot leave if waiting